 I guess, Kill From The Heart wouldn’t be dead if it was hosted on Blogspot… Punk Is Hippies zine archive is also gone, along with some other amazing blogs.
-Around the time everyone went on Facebook, most of these blogs have more or less vanished.
-Others have outgrown the free hosting and switched to self-hosted websites or published magazines.
+Around the time everyone went on Facebook and Youtube, most of these blogs have more or less vanished.
+Others have outgrown the blogspot free hosting and switched to self-hosted websites or eventually published their own zines/magazines.

 I still remember most of these, so I created a comprehensive list (in not really particular order) of blogs that, in my opinion, have some value into them.
 Some of them are still going strong to this day, some are quite new actually, while others are no longer publishing new content.

-Undoubtedly one of the most popular of all the blogs in this list.
-Focused on 90’s hardcore, straight edge and modern day 90’s influenced bands, Stuck In The Past has made an impact for the revival of the sound in the last few years.
+Undoubtedly one of the most popular of all the blogs on this list.
+Focused on 90s hardcore, straight edge and modern day 90s influenced bands, Stuck In The Past has made an impact for the revival of the sound in the last few years.

 One of my favorite blogs!
 David Norman is the founder of Zegema Beach Records and not only his label kicks ass, but he also runs the Open Minds / Saturated Brain blog for all nerdy hardcore and screamo kids out there who are eager to read about some inspiring bands and records.
-There are some truly amazing interviews in addition to his top-notch reviews.
-This blog is a pure gold if you’re into screamo and emo-violence.
+There are some really amazing interviews in addition to his top-notch reviews.
+This blog is a pure gold if you’re into skramz and real underground emo.

 In love with this blog since day one.
-Guillaume’s write-ups are so honest that you’ll sense his dedication to this kind of music in a split second.
-It’s no surprise why I have contacted him to write about his favorite records in the end of last year.
-Checking out his facebook page is my morning routine and there’s always some great findings right there.
+Guillaume’s write-ups are so honest that you’ll sense their dedication to this kind of music in a split second.
+It’s no surprise why I have contacted them to write about their favorite records in the end of last year.
+Checking out le dictionnaire’s facebook page is my morning routine for a while now and there’s always some great findings right there.

 Terminal Escape is just a next level of DIY hardcore punk nerdery!
 It’s a blog dedicated entirely to cassette tapes from the wide range of punk underground.
 Here you will find obscure records from across continents, it’s a bottomless pit of crunchy hardcore punk bliss for cassette nerds all around.

-One of the popular blogs for rare, obscure and unreleased hardcore and punk, especially from the 90’s era.
-You can spend a long time browsing through this blog.
+One of the popular blogs for rare, obscure and unreleased hardcore and punk, especially from the 90s era.
+You can spend a long time browsing through this huge blog.

 Hardcore punk blog since 2009 with a lot of rare and hard to find stuff.
 Dig up and find some bands that you might enjoy.
 The reviews and information provided are really impressive.